poga/actix-lua/README.md

 ### Message

-Actors communicate with each other with messages. `LuaActor` send/receive messages with type `LuaMessage`.
+In actor model, actors communicate with messages. `LuaActor` send/receive messages with the type `LuaMessage`:

-`LuaMessage` can be converted to/from primitive types with `LuaMessage::from()`.
-Lua types, such as number and table, will be convert to `LuaMessage` automatically.
+* `LuaMessage` can be converted to/from primitive types with `LuaMessage::from()`.
+* Lua types(e.g. number, table) will be convert to `LuaMessage` automatically.

 ### Lua API